Skip to main content

 • Check historical incidence to provide feasibility information.

-• Use the generate blended profile endpoint whenever possible
+• Use the generate blended profile endpoint whenever possible for interlock blended type

 • It ensures: